decaporg/decap-cms/website/content/docs/collection-types.md

     fields:
       - {label: "Lenguaje", name: "language", widget: "select", options: ["en", "es"]}
       - {label: "Titulo", name: "title", widget: "string"}
       - {label: "Contenido", name: "body", widget: "markdown"}
 ```

 ## File collections

 A `files` collection contains one or more uniquely configured files.
 Unlike items in `folder` collections, which repeat the same configuration over all files in the folder, each item in a `files` collection has an explicitly set path, filename, and configuration.
 This can be useful for unique files with a custom set of fields, like a settings file or a custom landing page with a unique content structure.

-When configuring a `files` collection, each file in the collection is configured separately, and listed under the `files` field of the collection.
-Each file has its own list of `fields`, and a unique filepath specified in the `file` field (relative to the base of the repo).
+When configuring a `files` collection, configure each file in the collection separately, and list them under the `files` field of the collection.
+Each file has its own list of `fields` and a unique filepath specified in the `file` field (relative to the base of the repo).

-**Note**: Files listed in a file collection must already exist in the hosted repository branch set in your Netlify CMS [backend configuration](https://www.netlifycms.org/docs/authentication-backends/).
+**Note:** Files listed in a file collection must already exist in the hosted repository branch set in your Netlify CMS [backend configuration](https://www.netlifycms.org/docs/authentication-backends/).
 Files must also have a valid value for the file type.
 For example, an empty file works as valid YAML, but a JSON file must have a non-empty value to be valid, such as an empty object.

 Example: